Pima County Teen Court

 Parent/Caregiver Involvement

-Teen Court can only work with the participation of the minors' adult.
+Teen Court can only work with the participation of the teen's adult.
 Parent/caregivers are required to attend the initial Teen Court hearing (3 hours), Basic Training Workshop (4 hours), and a Wrap-Up Appointment at the completion of their child's sentence (30 minutes).

-If the minor is assigned the Substance Abuse Prevention Workshop (3 hours), their adult is required to attend.
+If the teen is assigned the Substance Abuse Prevention Workshop (3 hours), their adult is required to attend. |

 What Happens after a Referral is Made?

 After the hearing, the family will meet with an exit interviewer who schedules the dates for the workshops assigned by the jury.
 At this time, the prospective completion date is also scheduled.
 This date is typically 30 days after the initial hearing.
 The teen's probation officer is contacted and given a copy of the teen's contract with Teen Court.
-This includes his/her assigned sentence and the date on which the teen should complete his/her sentence.
+This includes their assigned sentence and the date on which the teen should complete their sentence.